sourcegraph/handbook/content/marketing/digital_marketing_programs.md

 * [Big Code survey](https://info.sourcegraph.com/emergence-of-big-code-2020-survey) – PDF download – served to individual developers/managers at Target Accounts
 * [Better onboarding](https://about.sourcegraph.com/blog/better-onboarding-how-to-prevent-codebase-overwhelm/) – blog post – served to individual developers at Target Accounts
  Additionally, we have an ongoing LinkedIn campaign promoting Sourcegraph (using testimonial quotes and case study content) that is served to engineers/managers at companies in Salesforce deal stages 4-6.
- Details for all the above programs/campaigns can be found [here](https://docs.google.com/spreadsheets/d/1IQbXQYKkwbGvG0ZN2YNLcfpkHGsbxnyl9EDbd7GXmew/edit?usp=sharing).
+ Details for all the above programs/campaigns can be found [here](https://docs.google.com/spreadsheets/d/1IQbXQYKkwbGvG0ZN2YNLcfpkHGsbxnyl9EDbd7GXmew/edit?usp=sharing) (internal link only).
+We capture/measure the results of our paid campaigns using tags in Google Tag Manager that fire events when certain actions are conducted on our site.
+See details [here](https://about.sourcegraph.com/handbook/marketing/ad_conversion_flows).
  ### Insertion Order Process
-We negotiate insertion orders/contracts for our advertising placements with our media partners Electronic copies of the insertion orders are sent to Sarah Reece (Demand Gen Director) for electronic signature Copies of signed insertion orders are loaded to the Google drive [here](https://drive.google.com/drive/u/1/folders/1TChjJOeg94NxUc7pUbSdm6vTFNvYaG27).
+We negotiate insertion orders/contracts for our advertising placements with our media partners Electronic copies of the insertion orders are sent to Sarah Reece (Demand Gen Director) for electronic signature Copies of signed insertion orders are loaded to the Google drive [here](https://drive.google.com/drive/u/1/folders/1TChjJOeg94NxUc7pUbSdm6vTFNvYaG27) (internal link only).
 ### Billing Process
  Invoices are received via email from our advertising partners.
 We send invoices to <finance@sourcegraph.com>, and include a copy of the signed insertion order as backup for the invoice.